What we do » Windsor and Maidenhead Recovery Service

 - Specialist alcohol work

 How we work

 You will work with professionals using a range of techniques such as:

-- Structured day programme - We provide a range of daily groups that allow you to share and support your recovery with like minded others.
-From reducing risks, making changes, and dealing with difficult thoughts, emotions and cravings, to identifying meaningful direction in life, pursuing employment, and living healthily, our 16 week rolling programme has your recovery at heart.
-For more information, download our programme.
+- Recovery Group Work Programme - We provide a range of daily groups that allow you to share and support your recovery with like minded others.
+From reducing risks, making changes, and dealing with difficult thoughts, emotions and cravings, to identifying meaningful direction in life, pursuing employment, and living healthily, our 8 week rolling programme has your recovery at heart.

 - One-to-one recovery planning - Together you and your worker will agree a recovery plan and work towards your goals.

 - Drop-in - These sessions offer the opportunity to drop-in without an appointment for advice, information and support.

 - Counselling - Gives you the opportunity to explore your feelings and beliefs, and to identify alternative patterns of behaviour to support the life you want to lead.